 All content on a Drupal website is stored and treated as "nodes".
-A node is any posting, such as a page, poll, article, forum topic, or blog entry.
-Comments are not stored as nodes but are always tied to one.
+A node is any piece of content, such as a page, poll, article, forum topic, or a blog entry.
+Comments are not stored as nodes but are always connected to one.
 Treating all content as nodes allows the flexibility of creating new types of content.
 It also allows you to painlessly apply new features or changes to all content.

 Behind the scenes, the Node module manages these nodes.
 This module is what lets you:

 - List, sort through, and manage all the content on your site.